What Makes a Good Website?

 If you’re not sure what pages and features your website will need, then take a look at some leading sites that serve a similar purpose to yours.
 Take note of the kinds of pages they have, and what you can do with them and use this information to help build your own list of pages/features.

 Also, don’t worry about technical terms.
-If you’re using a web designer, they’ll be able to understand what you’re asking for, whereas if you opt for something like a website builder, you’ll find everything uses easy to understand language anyway.
+If you’re using a web designer, they’ll be able to understand what you’re asking for, whereas if you opt for something like a website builder, you’ll find everything is written in an easy to understand manner anyway.

 Have you ever visited a website and discovered it was impossible to find what you wanted?
 How did you react?
 Did you persevere and find what you wanted?
 Or did you go to another site that was easier to navigate?